 Classic, Low-Key Paint Colors for a Historic Victorian

 Sure, there are the Painted Lady-type of Victorian homes.
 But those were actually sparse: too expensive to paint in the first place, too hard to maintain in the long run.
 Most Victorians would have been painted in far fewer than the many colors that Painted Ladies demanded.

-This house is complicated and visually interesting enough with its architectural details--turret, porch, scalloped shingles, columns.
-Why not let those details shine through by keeping the paint scheme low-key, humble?
+This house is complicated and visually interesting enough with its architectural details—turret, porch, scalloped shingles, columns.
+Why not let those details shine through by keeping the paint scheme low-key and humble?

 Historic Paint Colors: Key West Craftsman Lime Sherbert